Copyright 1994 - 2023 Bill's Bible Basics

 Philippians 3:8, KJV

-In agreement with his own words, Saul had indeed become a new creature, with a new understanding of the Scriptures, and a new outlook on life, following his spiritual transformation into the new man, Paul:
+In agreement with his own words, Saul of Tarsus had indeed become a new creature in Christ, with a new understanding of the Scriptures, and a new outlook on life, following his spiritual transformation into the new man, who became known as the Apostle Paul.
+Here again are some verses for your consideration:

 "And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God."